 Job description software workflow

-Writing job descriptions is far easier with software tools like applicant tracking system (ATS) integration, custom templates and file management (i.e., Dropbox for your job descriptions).
+Writing job descriptions with inclusive content is far easier with software platforms like applicant tracking system (ATS) integration, custom templates and file management (i.e., Dropbox for your job descriptions).

 Job description software enables you to manage content and speak with one voice across your organization.
 It keeps jobs organized and ready to edit so your hiring teams always know where to start.